 NOTE: A separate FSIS Form 6150-1, Identification Tag - Ante-mortem is not necessary for each bovine with epithelioma of the eye, actinobacillosis, or actinomycosis.
 However, the PHV is to verify that the establishment segregates affected animals into a separate lot and is to record the condition and number of animals on the form.
 The establishment determines the size of the lot.
 PHVs are to record the condition (ocular squamous cell carcinoma, actinobacillosis, or actinomycosis) and the number of animals affected with each condition.
 PHVs are to use a separate form for each group of animals with a separate condition in a lot.
-When the animals are slaughtered, the PHV is to identify each animal individually with a multisectioned "U.S. Rejected - U. S. Retain" tag and record them as suspects on the Daily Disposition Record, FSIS Form 6200-14 (see FSIS Directive 6100.2, Post-mortem Livestock Inspection, Ch.
+When the animals are slaughtered, the PHV is to identify each animal individually with a multi-sectioned "U.S. Rejected - U. S. Retain" tag and record them as suspects on the Daily Disposition Record, FSIS Form 6200-14 (see FSIS Directive 6100.2, Post-mortem Livestock Inspection, Ch.
 IV.
 I. B. 2.).
 Under these circumstances the FSIS Form 6150-1 serves as the means to identify the group of animals with each condition.

-c.
+- c.
 PHVs are to complete FSIS Form 6150-1 for each "U.S. Condemned" animal, alive or dead.
-Mark through suspect and record the condemned tag number.

-4. The PHV or designee is to record the appropriate ante-mortem information on the Daily Disposition Record, FSIS Form 6200-14, following the directions in FSIS Directive 6100.2, Post-mortem Livestock Inspection, Chapter IV; and a.
+Mark through suspect and record the condemned tag number. - 4.
+The PHV or designee is to record the appropriate ante-mortem information on the Daily Disposition Record, FSIS Form 6200-14, following the directions in FSIS Directive 6100.2, Post-mortem Livestock Inspection, Chapter IV; and - 5.
+The PHV or designee is to complete Form 6200-16, Summary of Antemortem Examination, when directed to do so by the FLS.
+When the PHV has been directed to complete this form, he/she is to do so only on days of slaughter.
+IPP are to retain this form for one year.
+Complete the Summary of Ante-mortem Examination, FSIS Form 6200-16, by recording the following: - a.
 Date of last report of this species.
-This refers to the last date this species was slaughtered, b.
-Establishment number, c.
-Today's date, d.
-Name of species inspected (use a separate FSIS Form 6200-16 for each species inspected on this date), e.
-Number of animals passed for regular slaughter (does not include suspects), f.
-Number of animals that were suspected on the previous day but not slaughtered, g.
-Number of animals suspected today (include both tagged and handled as suspects), h.
-Total of lines f and g, i.
-Number of animals that were suspected today and the previous day but later released and not slaughtered as suspects, j.
-Number of animals that died in the pens today and the previous day after being tagged as suspects from today and the previous day, k.
-Number of suspect animals slaughtered on this date, m.
-Number of suspect animals that are not slaughtered and are being held as suspects from today and the previous day, n.
-Number condemned on ante-mortem plus dead animals (do not include suspects that died in pens - they are reported on line j), o.
-Write in "dead" or cause for condemnation and the number of animals disposed of in that category, p.
-The first condemned tag number and the last condemned tag number used, and q.
+This refers to the last date this species was slaughtered, - b.
+Establishment number, - c.
+Today's date, - d.
+Name of species inspected (use a separate FSIS Form 6200-16 for each species inspected on this date), - e.
+Number of animals passed for regular slaughter (does not include suspects), - f.
+Number of animals that were suspected on the previous day but not slaughtered, - g.
+Number of animals suspected today (include both tagged and handled as suspects),

+- h.
+Total of lines f and g, - i.
+Number of animals that were suspected today and the previous day but later released and not slaughtered as suspects, - j.
+Number of animals that died in the pens today and the previous day after being tagged as suspects from today and the previous day, - k.
+Number of suspect animals slaughtered on this date, - I. Total of lines i, j, and k, - m.
+Number of suspect animals that are not slaughtered and are being held as suspects from today and the previous day, - n.
+Number condemned on ante-mortem plus dead animals (do not include suspects that died in pens they are reported on line j), - o.
+Write in "dead" or cause for condemnation and the number of animals disposed of in that category, - p.
+The first condemned tag number and the last condemned tag number used, and - q.
 The signature of IPP completing the report.